 On April 19, 2022, information about a severe vulnerability in recent versions of Java shook up the security community.
 News got out about a serious implementation flaw of the Elliptic Curve Digital Signature Algorithm (ECDSA), which would allow a malicious user to trivially construct an ECDSA signature such that signature validation is successful, although this adversary does not have access to the private signing key.
 This could, for example, be easily exploited to forge authorization tokens or TLS handshakes.
 Or worse, it could declare a legally binding qualified electronic signature as valid even though it is not.

-This vulnerability, labelled CVE-2022-21449 and also dubbed “Psychic Signatures” or simply “Bug of 2022”, had been reported to Oracle in November 2021 by ForgeRock security researcher Neil Madden.
+This vulnerability, labelled CVE-2022-21449 and also dubbed “Psychic Signatures” or simply “Bug of 2022”, was reported to Oracle in November 2021 by ForgeRock security researcher Neil Madden.
 It affects Java 15 through 18.
-On the Common Vulnerability Scoring System (CVSS), Oracle had given it a score of 7.5 out of 10 although this may well be understated given its impacts.
+On the Common Vulnerability Scoring System (CVSS), Oracle had given it a score of 7.5 out of 10, although this may well be an understatement given its impacts.

 First off: the Fix

 On April 19, 2022, Oracle resolved the vulnerability in its Java April 2022 Critical Patch Update.
 Anyone deploying Java 15, 16, 17, or 18 has been urged to immediately update their Java versions to install those fixes.